 - Gather two large mixing bowls.
 In one whisk together the eggs, apple sauce and Greek yogurt and mix till combined.

 - In the other mixing bowl combine the almond meal, gluten-free flour, baking powder, baking soda, salt and sugar and mix it till combined.
 Make a well in the center.
-Pour the wet mixture into the dry mixture and add the lemon juice and zest and mix to combine then pour in the coconut oil last and mix.
+Pour the wet mixture into the dry mixture and add the lemon juice and zest and mix to combine then pour in ½ cup melted coconut oil last and mix.

 - Pour the batter in the prepared baking dish and bake for 45 minutes or until a toothpick inserted into the center of the cake comes out clean.